 She currently covers all aspects of food, dining, travel and lifestyle trends and the intersection of culture, business and politics in these areas.
 Melissa has written about everything from the way that food commercials have paved the way for LGBTQ representation in advertising, to the importance of sustainability in everyday home cooking to the evolution of New York City's oldest drag queen restaurant.
 She is passionate about LGBTQ issues, protecting our food systems and amplifying marginalized voices.
 Her reporting has taken her to Ireland, France, Italy, Canada, Alaska, Guatemala, Denmark, Upstate New York, Nantucket, the Bronx at the crack of dawn and many more inspiring destinations around the world.

 You can see her work on the Internet!
 And in magazines!
 And newspapers!
 More specifically, you can read through her archives in Forbes, Mic, Thrillist, INSIDER and currently no other websites because they don't archive their writers, but you'll probably see her byline in print and online editions of amNewYork, USA Today, Travel & Leisure, Departures, Edible and many, many more publications.

 If you're interested in Melissa's fiction, check out her ebook here.
 She is also working on a novel.
 Inquire within.

 You can probably find Melissa in an outer borough, looking beautiful, sipping iced coffee, and working on her book about teenage girls who hate each other.

-And if you need to get in contact, you can email her at melissabethkravitz (at) gmail (dot) com.
+And if you want to get in touch, you can email her at melissabethkravitz (at) gmail (dot) com.